irfanhakim-as/homelab-wiki/topics/vpn.md

 ### Description

-This details the process of setting up a VPN server.
+This details the process of installing and setting up a VPN server.

 ### References